 Unlike most file systems,

 /proc contains neither text nor binary files.
-Instead, it houses virtual files; as such,
+Because it houses virtual files, the

 /proc file system is not used for storage.
 Its main purpose is to provide a file-based interface to hardware, memory, running processes, and other system components.
 Real-time information can be retrieved on many system components by viewing the corresponding

 /proc can also be manipulated (by both users and applications) to configure the kernel.

 /proc files are relevant in managing and monitoring system storage: